 Tina WarnockHead of Service and Registered Music Therapist

 Tina set up Belltree in 2009 in response to the lack of music therapy provision in Brighton & Hove and Sussex.
-She has been an HCPC Registered Music Therapist since 2000, working in a wide range of NHS and education settings in London and the Brighton area.
-She leads the service at Belltree alongside her clinical work and supervision practice and is a visiting lecturer for the MA Music Therapy course at Roehampton University.
-She is also director for Vocal Psychotherapy UK, a training course in this advanced music therapy method, which she set up in 2017.
+Following a degree in Social Psychology and several years as a singer / songwriter, Tina qualified as a Registered Music Therapist in 2000.
+Since then she has worked in Child & Adolescent Mental Health and Child Development services in the NHS, special school settings and with a wide range of private clients.
+She leads the service at Belltree alongside her music therapy and vocal psychotherapy clinical work, and supervision practice, and is a visiting lecturer for the MA Music Therapy course at Roehampton University.

 Mandy PearceMusic Therapist